-Open Ethics for AI regulation is like Creative Commons for the content.
+Open Ethics for AI is like Creative Commons for the content.
 We aim to build trust between machines and humans by helping machines to explain themselves.
-We’re developing an open transparency protocol to help product-owners describe their AI-powered solutions in a standardized and explicit way.
-It is a global inclusive initiative with the mission to engage citizens, legislators, engineers, and subject-matter experts into a transparent design process of solutions backed by artificial intelligence to make a positive societal impact.
+We’re developing an open transparency protocol to help product-owners describe their AI-powered solutions in a standardized, user-friendly, and explicit way.
+Open Ethics is a global inclusive initiative with the mission to engage citizens, legislators, engineers, and subject-matter experts into a transparent design and deployment of solutions backed by artificial intelligence to make a positive societal impact.

 Ethical decision making should account for points of view (POV) to make decisions traceable and explicable.
 Point of view is the angle of considering things, which shows us the opinion or criteria of the agent involved in decision making.
 Open Ethics Vector is the technical means that could be used by Machine Learning algorithms to present different POVs.

 Safety is a degree to which hazardous impact can be limited or completely eliminated.
 Highly safe systems have implemented hierarchies of safety controls.
 They are spanning from measures of protecting the individuals to isolating, and totally eliminating the hazard.